gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 I am mostly satisfied with this Rust rewrite, but I was disappointed in some areas, and it overall took much more effort than I anticipated.
 Using Rust with a lot of C interop feels like using a completely different language than using pure Rust.
 There is much friction, many pitfalls, and many issues in C++, that Rust claims to have solved, that are in fact not really solved at all.

 I am deeply grateful to the developers of Rust, Miri, cbindgen, etc. They have done tremendous work.
 Still, the language and tooling, when doing lots of C FFI, feel immature, almost pre v1.0.
 If the ergonomics of `unsafe` (which are being worked and slightly improved in the recent versions), the standard library, the docs, the tooling, and the unstable ABI, all improve in the future, it could become a more pleasant experience.

 I think that all of these points have been felt by Microsoft and Google, and that's why they are investing real money in this area to improve things.

+If you do not yet know Rust, I recommend for your first project to use pure Rust, and stay far away from the whole FFI topic.

 I initially considered using Zig or Odin for this rewrite, but I really did not want to use a pre v1.0 language for an enterprise production codebase (and I anticipated that it would be hard to convince other engineers and managers).
 Now, I am wondering if the experience would have really been worse than with Rust.
 Perhaps the Rust model is really at odds with the C model and there is simply too much friction when using both together.